mannreis/netcdf-c/docs/nczarr.md

 Beginning with netCDF version 4.8.0, the Unidata NetCDF group has extended the netcdf-c library to provide access to cloud storage (e.g. Amazon S3 <a href="#ref_aws">[1]</a> ).

-The goal of this project is to provide maximum interoperability between the netCDF Enhanced (netcdf-4) data model and the Zarr version 2 <a href="#ref_zarrv2">[4]</a> data model.
+The goal of this project is to provide maximum interoperability between the netCDF Enhanced (netcdf-4) data model and the Zarr version 2 <a href="#ref_zarr">[4]</a> or Version 3 <a href="#ref_zarrv3">[13]</a> data model.
 This is embodied in the netcdf-c library so that it is possible to use the netcdf API to read and write Zarr formatted datasets.

 In order to better support the netcdf-4 data model, the netcdf-c library implements a limited set of extensions to the Zarr data model.
 This extended model is referred to as *NCZarr*.